wp-plugins/sf-move-login/readme.txt

 = Does it really work for Multisite? =

 Yes.
 Each blog has its own login page.
-The plugin must be network activated.
-Make sure permalinks are activated for ALL your blogs.
+The plugin must be activated from the network.
 In case the plugin fails to add the rewrite rules, there's a new "settings" page in your network admin area: "Settings" -> "SF Move Login".
 You'll be able to copy/paste the needed lines to your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access.

-= I've enabled the Multisite feature on my site, but the plugin does not work anymore :( =

-Multisite and monosite installations does not have the same rewrite rules.
-Simply deactivate the plugin, and "network" activate it again.
-The new rules will be created.

-Eventually, check out [my blog](http://www.screenfeed.fr/caravan-1-0/ "SF Move Login version 1.0 Announcement") for more infos, help, or bug reports (sorry guys, it's in french, but feel free to leave a comment in english).
+Eventually, try the [WordPress support forum](http://wordpress.org/support/plugin/sf-move-login) (best), or check out [my blog](http://www.screenfeed.fr/caravan-1-0/ "SF Move Login version 1.0 Announcement") for more infos, help, or bug reports (sorry guys, it's in french, but feel free to leave a comment in english).

 == Screenshots ==